shirocola/Citizen-Puzzle-Game/README.md

 - **Full-Screen Mode**: The game runs in full-screen mode for an immersive experience.
 - **User-Friendly Interface**: Simple and intuitive design to cater to users of all ages.
 - **Prevent Two-Finger Right Click**: Prevents two-finger right-click to avoid bad UX on touch screens.
+- **Vertical Orientation Support**: Optimized for vertical monitors, tablets, and phones to ensure a great user experience on such devices.

 ## User Story